wiztigers/genetreecs/README.md

 our properties ourselves.
 However, as C# doesn't allow multiple inheritance (；¬＿¬), and as `Node<T>`'s a hierarchy tree is already cluttered enough, we must use an interface.
-And as C# doesn't allow interface to provide implementation for their methods (*￣m￣), we have to use a method extension and a marker interface, which is a PITA but at least does the job.
+And as C# doesn't allow interface to provide implementation for their methods (*￣m￣), we have to use a methods extension, which is a PITA but at least does the job.